chenzhonghuangjun/Bike-sharing/README_Tran Trong Hoang Tuan.md

 - This case study involves Predictive Analytics and Linear Regression—components of Machine Learning.
 - A separate PDF file accompanies it, containing answers to all the subjective questions posed as part of the assignment.
-- I completed this case study while participating in the Executive PG Diploma program offered by UpGrad in association with IIIT Bangalore.
+- I completed this case study while participating in the program offered by UpGrad in association with IIIT Bangalore.

 # Business Problem :